erkkah/letarette.sql/README.md

 #### Document requests

-Implementing the *document request* is even easier, since this only needs to retrieve the documents in a list of document IDs: [documentrequest.sql](example/documentrequest.sql).
+Implementing the *document request* is even easier, since this only needs to retrieve all documents for a list of document IDs: [documentrequest.sql](example/documentrequest.sql).
 The single bound parameter will be replaced with a list of document IDs (string).

 The document request query should return rows of `id` (string), `updatedNanos` (int64), `title` (string), `txt` (string) and `alive` (bool).